Trusted WordPress tutorials, when you need them most.

 To edit your WordPress footer and add links to another website, please see our guide on how to edit the footer in WordPress.

 We hope this article helped you learn how to connect multiple WordPress sites together.
-You can also see our guide on how to start a WordPress podcast and the best WordPress plugins.
+You can also see our guides on how to manage multiple WordPress sites from one dashboard and how to free disk space and reduce inode usage in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.